 - Take a minute or two to check out the layout and get a feel for the site.

-- Make a deposit or use any free bets you’ve received.
+- Make a deposit or use any bonus bets you’ve received.

 - Check out the latest Panthers odds and get set to bet.

 The standard football betting line includes the odds for the big three pregame bets: moneyline, spreads, and totals.
 When you visit an online sportsbook and click on the football link, just drill through to get to the latest Panthers betting odds.

 Games will be listed out in order by start time.
 An average game listing looks something like this at online betting sites, such as DraftKings online sportsbook and BetMGM Sportsbook Michigan:

 Beginning with the moneyline, odds are negative for favorites and positive for underdogs.
 Spreads and totals include the number set by the sportsbook and the actual odds for placing the bet.
 For this contest, the Panthers are the moneyline and spread favorite in a game with an estimated total of 49.5 points.
 Here’s how the main types of bets work.